 Visual memory test questions

-Candidates complete the visual memory reasoning test under timed conditions.
-They have only 13 minutes to memorise and recall 21 sets of four images.
+Candidates complete the visual memory test online.
+They also complete the visual memory reasoning test under timed conditions.
+Visual memory questions are sets of images which require memorisation.
+Candidates have only 13 minutes to memorise and recall 21 sets of four images.
 Candidates should expect to spend approximately 20 seconds on each set of images.
 The questions become more difficult as the test progresses.